The Best Day Hikes in Taiwan + Tips

 I never travel without travel insurance, and neither should you.
 You never know what can happen on your trip, especially when hiking in Taiwan.
 Remember, it’s always better to be over-prepared in case of medical emergencies, damages to your gear, or loss.
 World Nomads has loads of different packages for all kinds of travel styles and budgets.

-What to Pack for Hiking in Taiwan
+What to Pack for Day Hikes in Taiwan

 Before you hit any hike in Taiwan, it’s essential to be ready for hiking in a sub-tropical environment.
 First, you’ll want to make sure you’ve got the basics, so be sure to pack the above essentials when hiking in Taiwan.
 If you’re visiting during Nov – Feb, this Taiwan winter packing list will also come in handy.